 The only place where you won’t ever find a tornado is in Antarctica!

-Do you have any interesting facts about tornadoes that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about tornadoes?
+Share them in the comments below!